DarioI/ARES/README.md

 # DroidSec [![Build Status](https://travis-ci.org/DarioI/DroidSec.svg?branch=master)](https://travis-ci.org/DarioI/DroidSec)
 DroidSec is a security suite for analyzing Android .apk files.
 Core analysis technology is based on the awesome Androguard codebase.

+The sole purpose of this tool is for educational and security research purposes only.
+Use it on your own responsibility.

+##Features
+- Load .APK from system or dump from connected device
+- Android Permissions overview
+- Application information
+- Show usage of reflection code
+- Show usage of dynamic code update
+- Show usage of crypto code
+- Show usage of permissions

+##Roadmap
+- Decompilation and browsing through .java sources
+- Instrument APKs
+- Sign instrumented APKs

 ##Dependencies
 - docutils
 - dumpey